IEA Frequently Asked Questions

 A student who enrolls in the program is eligible to continue participation until he/she returns to a public school, graduates from high school, or reaches 22 years of age by August 15 for the next school year, whichever occurs first.

-For information on enrolling your child in the IEA Program, see the Student Application and Renewal webpage, and Chapter 5 of the IEA Parent Handbook.
+For information on enrolling your child in the IEA Program, see the Student Application and Renewal webpage, and Chapter 5 of the IEA Account Holder Handbook.
 The IEA Program has only one student application window each year; the application window will be announced through the IEA Update, the monthly email newsletter distributed by the department, which you can subscribe to receive.

 Yes.
 The IEA Application is just the first step in enrolling your student in the IEA Program.